web-a11y/vocab/README.md

-# vocabularies
+# vocab
-Vocabularies, ontologies and schemas about accessibility
+Vocabularies, ontologies, schemas and data (instances of terms) about web accessibility.